Wirdal/153Project/meeting-notes/meeting1.md

 - **Chase**

  Help get Firebase and our application to pass messages.
 Look into alternatives for Virgil, if needed, based on the meeting.

 - **Kush**

+Create a simple nodejs website to sync with the app.

+Simulate automated attacks on the app using appium or otherwise tools.
+For the website too using casper and selenium.

+Add defenses to make sure messages are not automated and users cannot spam.

 ## Issues we had this week: